scottdorman/codestyle.co/data/dotnet/naming.md

 - **PascalCasing** capitalizes the first character of each word, including acronyms.
 A special case is made for two-letter acronyms, in which both letters are capitalized.
 - **camelCasing** capitalizes the first character of each word except the first word.
 Two-letter acronyms that begin a camel-cased identifier are both lowercase.

-In general, PascalCasing should be used for all identifiers exept parameter names, which should use camelCasing.
+In general, PascalCasing should be used for all identifiers except parameter names, which should use camelCasing.
 The following table shows the capitalization rules for different types of identifiers.

 <table class="table table-condensed">
 	<thead>